hien2706/Real-Time-Batch-Processing-and-Analysis-for-Recruitment-Platform/README.md

 # Project Overview
 ## Introduction
-This project established a robust and scalable data engineering pipeline for the continuous ingestion, processing, and storage of log data in near real-time, laying the foundation for future analytics and insights on a recruitment platform.
+This project built a near-real-time data pipeline to ingest, process, and analyze log data, laying the foundation for future analytics and insights on a recruitment platform.

 **Technologies used**: Kafka, Cassandra, PySpark, MySQL, Airflow, Python, Docker